Umatilla High School (Florida)

-Umatilla High School is an American four-year comprehensive high school in Umatilla, Florida.
+Umatilla High School is an American four-year comprehensive high school in Umatilla, Florida, United States.
 It is one of fifteen high schools in the Lake County Schools district, and opened in 1910 as a public school.

 History

 Umatilla High School opened in 1910 as a junior high school and by 1912 had ten grades.
 The school was built for over $4,000 using funds from the Umatilla Special Tax District and was a two-story, five room concrete building.
 By 1914 Umatilla High School was considered an intermediate high school and between 1920 and 1922 became a senior high school.

 Due to increasing enrollment a larger school was built in 1923 at a cost of $35,000.
 The original 1911 schoolbuilding is still standing, and is now known as the Paul W. Bryan Historic Schoolhouse and since 2002 has been the location of the Umatilla Historical Society Museum.

-A new school was built between 1961–1962 with a new wing of the building constructed in 1967.
+A new school was built between 1961 and 1962 with a new wing of the building constructed in 1967.